FIWARE/catalogue/README.md

 > unmodified version of existing software is not considered  a derivative work.

-This means that there is absolute no risk that you are forced to release the software that you may have developed using FIWARE GEris under a GPL, AGPL or any other open source license.
+This means that there is absolute no risk that you are forced to release the software that you may have developed using FIWARE Generic Enablers under a GPL, AGPL or any other open source license.